 Cost of risk is one of the biggest components in banks’ cost structure.
 Thus, even a slight improvement in credit risk modelling can translate in huge savings.
 That’s why Machine Learning is often implemented in this area.

-We would like to share with you some insights from our recent project, where we applied Machine Learning to increase credit scoring performance.To illustrate our insights we selected a random pool of 10 000 applications.
+We would like to share with you some insights from one of our projects, where we applied Machine Learning to increase credit scoring performance.To illustrate our insights we selected a random pool of 10 000 applications.

 How the regular process works